brian-reeder/Securonix.PowerShell.CLI/Docs/Search/Get-SecuronixViolationEvents.md

 A spotter query to be processed by Securonix.
 Valid indexes are: activity, violation, users, asset, geolocation, lookup, riskscore, riskscorehistory.

 ### -TimeStart
 Required to query the violation index.
-Enter the event time start range in format MM/dd/yyy HH:mm:ss.
+Enter the event time start range.
+Time (epoch) in ms or Date Time in 'mm/dd/YYYY HH:MM:SS'.

 ### -TimeEnd
 Required to query the violation index.
-Enter the event time end range in format MM/dd/yyy HH:mm:ss.
+Enter the event time end range.
+Time (epoch) in ms or Date Time in 'mm/dd/YYYY HH:MM:SS'.

 ### -TimeZone
 Enter the timezone info.
 If empty, the application timezone will be selected.